PhD Programme in Environmental Phenomena and Risks

 Description and learning objectives

-This PhD programme enables candidates to be competitive on the research market at national and international level (universities, public and private research institutes) and on the labour market (public offices, science and technology parks, research consortia, national and regional agencies for the protection of the environment, small and medium-sized businesses, etc.).
-Although PhD courses are firstly meant to train prospective researchers, professional opportunities are also offered by public and private organizations.
+This PhD programme enables candidates to be competitive on the research market at the national and international levels (universities, public and private research institutes) and on the labour market (public offices, science and technology parks, research consortia, national and regional agencies for the protection of the environment, small and medium-sized businesses, etc.).
+Although PhD courses are first meant to train prospective researchers, professional opportunities are also offered by public and private organizations.
 In such cases, a PhD degree can certainly improve the possibilities of employment, as a certificate of excellence.